cyamauch/NoctSalamanderGrandPiano/src/README.txt

   "Salamander Grand Piano" Web site https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html

-and tone quality of all basic WAV files listed in SFZ is improved to play nocturnes and other relaxation music.
-Released SFZ files have 16 velocity layers with 48kHz24bit.
+and tone quality is improved to play nocturnes and other relaxation music.
+Instead of modifying the SFZ file, various filters were applied to the WAV files.

 Naturally, we referenced the tones of several concert grand pianos.
 The reason why large grand pianos have beautiful tones is because they have fewer high-